 Because they claim Bayer willfully endangered them, they are suing for punitive damages in addition to compensation for medical costs, lost wages and pain and suffering caused by Mirena.
 Plaintiffs also accuse Bayer of using misleading advertising, concealing the harmful side effects and misrepresenting the benefits of Mirena.
 Contacting an experienced Mirena attorney can help you to determine if you have a claim against Bayer Pharmaceuticals.

-Federal Mirena lawsuits have been consolidated in multidistrict litigation in the Southern District of New York (In Re: Mirena IUD Products Liability Litigation, MDL Docket No. 2434, JPMDL).
+Nearly 500 federal Mirena lawsuits were consolidated in multidistrict litigation in the Southern District of New York (In Re: Mirena IUD Products Liability Litigation, MDL Docket No. 2434, JPMDL).
 U.S. Judge Cathy Seibel will oversee the process.